CheneyX2000/PR_RAG/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache2.0 License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Built with [LangChain](https://langchain.com/) for RAG orchestration
 - Uses [PgVector](https://github.com/pgvector/pgvector) for vector similarity search